brunops/brunops.github.io/_posts/2014-03-10-zombies-html5-canvas-game.markdown

 They currently display how many points the player gets for each killing, notify the user when they level up, and when they power up.
 These instant feedbacks greatly improve the game experience.

 ##Conclusion
 Developing this game was an interesting experience.
 A lot of things that seemed like black magic last week, makes now perfect sense and are actually not hard.
-So try it out if you're interested.
+Click here to see the <a href="http://github.com/brunops/zombies-game" target="_blank">GitHub repository</a> with full source.

 I know that there are a lot of gaming JavaScript frameworks out there, but I still didn't feel the need of it.
 And my opinion towards frameworks is getting worse everyday.
 But of course, I may use some in the future..